Epic-Breakfast-Productions/OpenQuarterMaster/software/core/oqm-core-api/docs/sphinx-test/source/usage/index.rst

 Usage / User Guide
 #####################

-This section is concerned with how actually use the service.
+This section is concerned with how to actually use the service.

 .. toctree::